-However, NSW Farmers is supportive of the NTC's decision to review the method for calculating heavy vehicle charges.
+NSW Farmers recommends a review of the method for calculating heavy vehicle charges, as put forward by NTC in 2020.
 We recommend that any data used to inform this review be publicly available.

 In progressing a review, NSW Farmers highlights the need to consider the NTC guiding principles that govern the application of the cost recovery method, particularly those underlying issues of transparency, cost effectiveness and administrative simplicity that underpin fairness and equity.